Anna’s Hummingbird Eggs

 Two Anna’s Hummingbird eggs are visible in the reflection of a small mirror held above the nest.
-This close up picture shows the lined interior of the nest.
+This picture shows the lined interior of the nest.

 The hummingbird eggs pictured here were the second brood in this nest.
 This batch was laid in April and hatched in late April.
-The hummingbird chicks left the nest in late May 2012.
+The hummingbird chicks fledged from the nest in late May 2012.